grigorisg9gr/polynomial_nets/image_generation_chainer/readme.rst

    python jobs/pinet/train_mn_mnist.py --label my_experiment

 The yml file describes the modules/dataset to train on.
+The default dataset used is `Fashion-mnist <https://github.com/zalandoresearch/fashion-mnist>`_; other datasets can be used by modifying the respective paths in the yml.

 The hyper-parameters are included in the yml, no need to hardcode them in the files.
-Probably, you should modify the path of the dataset (in the yml, find the 'dataset:' part) to match the one in your local pc.
+Probably, you should modify the path of the dataset (in the yml, find the `dataset:` part) to match the one in your local pc.

+The results are exported in the directory defined in `train_mn_mnist.py` (default `results_polynomial`).
+The directory with the results includes folders named as [start_date][label]; inside each respective folder the pretrained weights and few indicative images are exported.